 '''

 @PlanningEntity(...)

 public class CloudProcess ... {

 private int requiredCpuPower;

 private int requiredMemory;

 private int requiredNetworkBandwidth;

 private CloudComputer computer;

 ... // getters

-@PlanningVariable(valueRangeProviderRefs = { "computerRange" })
+@PlanningVariable

 public CloudComputer getComputer() {

 return computer;

 }

 public void setComputer(CloudComputer computer) {

 computer = computer;

 }

 //

 // Complex methods

+//

 . . .

 }

 '''

 - OptaPlanner needs to know which values it can choose from to assign to the property computer.
-Those values are retrieved from the method CloudBalance.getComputerList() on the planning solution, which returns a list of all computers in the current data set. - The @PlanningVariable's valueRangeProviderRefs parameter on CloudProcess.getComputer() needs to match with the @ValueRangeProvider's id on CloudBalance.getComputerList().
+Those values are retrieved from the method CloudBalance.getComputerList() on the planning solution, which returns a list of all computers in the current data set. - The @PlanningVariable automatically matches with the @ValueRangeProvider on CloudBalance.getComputerList().